 Written and oral modern standard Spanish.
 Students will be reaching the stage where they can communicate in all everyday situations and read the press and some elementary literature.
 Some elements of Spanish culture & civilisation will be included.
-LCE3E/17b: SPANISH GOLDEN AGE LITERATURE: GONGORA, QUEVENDO, GRACIAN Fall & Spring Semester THIS CLASS IS TAUGHT IN SPANISH Classes: 18 hours ECTS credits: 3 per semester OBJECTIVE: To develop a classical literature overview referencing all genres; to be able to read, analyse and understand the texts written in this era and place them in relation to their social and historic moments in time; to underline the differences in the era's authors.
-COURSE PROGRAM:
+LEA3/21f: BUSINESS TRANSLATION FROM FRENCH INTO SPANISH Spring Semester Classes: 12 hours ECTS credits: 1 COURSE PROGRAM: